What is this?

 How reliable is the data?

-Again, all the data used to build this website is drawn from government records, so we can only vouch for it up to that extent.
-The data is only accurate as of the date we received it from a city agency, indicated below:
+Again, all the data used to build this website is drawn from city records, so we can only vouch for it up to that extent.
+The data is only accurate as of the date we received it from a city agency, and it's possible that either LAPD or an officer provided inaccurate or incomplete data.
+The bottom of each officer's profile page includes detailed disclaimers explaining when we received the information and how or why it might be inaccurate.
+For example, because police move frequently between divisions/bureau and some might have multiple division/bureau assignments, the our information is likely to out of date.

 If there's anything you think we should add to this website or if you want to contribute any data or work to the effort, we would love to hear.
 Stop by one of our meetings or email stoplapdspying@gmail.com.